 I was pretty darned excited on the morning of August 6, 2010.
 Why?
-This day was to be the first day of a six-day MLB and MiLB roadtrip and my wife would be accompanying me.
+This day was to be the first day of a six-day MLB and MiLB road trip and my wife would be accompanying me.
 What a good sport she is!
-The plan was to hit Buffalo that night for the AAA Bisons game, then catch two Indians games in Cleveland, a New York-Penn League game in Niles, Ohio (the Mahoning Valley Scrappers) and a pair of games in Toronto on the way home.
-Pretty awesome.
+The plan was to hit Buffalo that night for the Triple-A Bisons game, and then catch two Indians games in Cleveland, a New York-Penn League game in Niles, Ohio (the Mahoning Valley Scrappers) and a pair of games in Toronto on the way home.
+Awesome!

 I’d seen Buffalo’s Coca-Cola Field once before, but I’d never been inside for a game.
-I’ve also read a lot about this stadium being pretty nice, and soon found out that I wouldn’t be disappointed.
+I’ve also read a lot about this stadium being a fun place to watch a game and soon found out that I wouldn’t be disappointed.
 Some random facts about Coca-Cola Field that I didn’t initially know:

-– It was opened in 1988 with the hope that a MLB team would relocate to Buffalo.
+– It opened in 1988 with the hope that a MLB team would relocate to Buffalo.

 – It’s had five different names in its life.
 The funniest was 1994’s Downtown Ballpark.